timothycrosley/wync/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
+Copyright (c) 2025 Timothy Crosley.

 ---